-While we’re all comfortable using sugar in baking, it’s also a mainstay to some of the world’s most popular meat dishes.
-Think succulent Karoo lamb with tartly-sweet stewed Cape peaches or the distinctive partnership of an authentic Durban curry with a spoonful of fruity mango chutney.
-Asian cuisine hinges on a fiery heat counter-balanced with a sugary tempering, while sweet and sticky pomegranate molasses adds a fruity depth to many Middle Eastern salads and roast meats.
-The pairing of sweet and savoury is a literal mouth party.
+While we’re all familiar with sugar in baking, it’s also common to some of the world’s most popular meat dishes.
+Think succulent Karoo lamb with stewed Cape peaches or an authentic Durban curry with a spoonful of mango chutney.
+Asian cuisine hinges on a fiery heat counter-balanced with a sugary tempering, while pomegranate molasses adds a tart depth to many Middle Eastern salads and roast meats.

 - Earthy spices – coriander, cumin and paprika

-- Heat – chipotle paste, red chilli flakes and fresh chillies on top for sock-blowing heat seekers!
+- Heat – chipotle paste, red chilli flakes and fresh chillies for heat seekers

 - 80% chocolate – adding dark, smouldering cocoa notes